 Back to top

-A graduate assistantship focusing on issues related to Myrtle Beach, South Carolina's tourism industry.
+The Bishop Assistantship is for PRTM graduate students focusing on issues related to Myrtle Beach, South Carolina's tourism industry.

 Potential research topics include:

 1Mrs.
 Carolyn Creel is a member of the HEHD External Advisory Board representing Creel Enterprises and the tourism industry in South Carolina.

 2Mrs.
 Jennifer Lytle was the 2003-04 Bishop Fellow named in honor of Mr. George Bishop, longtime Clemson supporter and Alumnus.

 3Lawrence Allen is the Dean of the College of Health, Education and Human Development.